garry-cotton/pyss/user_guide.md

 - Specific parameterised statistic variants are referenced through the same structure present in the `Statistics` section.
 - The not sign `¬` is used in the `Constrants` section to indicate all except a particular statistic.
 This can be seen under the `MatrixDeterminant` summary constraints for `ICGI`.

-While slightly longer than the YAML configration, JSON has the advantage of being naturally comparable to the Python dictionary object

-### Dictionary Object

-An in-memory dictionary object can be provided instead.
-The required structure is identical to the **JSON** provided in the above section.

 ## Defining Custom Statistics and Summarizers